bespoke-silicon-group/bsg_newlib_dramfs/README.md

 This module's secret sauce is to provide a BSP that is based on a RAMDISK that you compile into your binary.
 This provides support for read/write filesystem without needing any underlying hardware except DRAM.
 You can run apps like SpecInt without any actual I/O support in your HW!

-It elegantly separates system specific functionality (system calls) into an easily portable portion called Libgloss.
+About Newlib: it elegantly separates system specific functionality (system calls) into an easily portable portion called Libgloss.
 Libgloss contains system call implementations for different architectures/systems in it.
 Porting Newlib to an architecture/system essentially involves porting these system call implementations in Libgloss.
 Complete guide for porting Newlib can be found in [5].

 Running POSIX programs on bare metal systems require some sort of implementation for file i/o and malloc.
 Malloc depends on just one system-call called sbrk, which essentially increments or decrements heap pointer as and when requested.
 Whereas, file i/o requires an actual file system, or an interface that can mimic a file system.
 This Newlib port, which, we informally refer to as *Panic Room*, uses an open-source lightweight file-system designed for embedded flash file systems by ARM called LittleFS (LFS).
 LittleFS also supports a DRAM-based file system, which is the one we use.